givery-technology/sample-test/README.md

 This app is simple event reserve system.

 - It has two kind of users.
+  - student
-- One is the student, and the other is company.
+  - company.
+- All users can see every event list.
+(include none logged-in user)
-- The student can see all event list.(without login)
+- The student can reserve and unreserve the event.
 - The company can see their own event list.
-- The student can reserve and unreserve the event.

 ### Q1.
 Implement signin API.
 - Signin with email and password